 "Sherri and I continue to support MLT because we want our eight grandchildren and their children (currently three 'greats') to be able to enjoy the special places and landscapes of Mendocino County as we do."

 Chet has been a member and volunteer with MLT since moving to Mendocino in 1996.
 He served as President of the Board from 2003-2005 and has been an officer since 2003.
-He is currently the treasurer and chairs the Finance Committee.
-He is "almost" retired from a 50+ year career as a Professional Civil Engineer specializing in drinking water quality with the State of CA Health Department; MWDSC, the largest public drinking water agency in the U.S.; his own consulting engineering firm and as Senior Editor of an international online Safe Drinking Water newsletter.
+He is retired from a 50+ year career as a Professional Civil Engineer specializing in drinking water quality with the State of CA Health Department; MWDSC, the largest public drinking water agency in the U.S.; his own consulting engineering firm and as Senior Editor of an international online Safe Drinking Water newsletter.
 He currently serves as Chair of the Safe Drinking Water committee for the Association of California Water Agencies and is a member of several other national professional engineering and water associations.
 He has been a Director of the Mendocino Coast Habitat for Humanity for 16 years and chairs their annual Kite Festival.
 He is part of the Mendocino County Water Safety Coalition, and in his spare time, he also manages his community water system in his subdivision in Mendocino.

 "I work for MLT because I believe that our mission of wildlife habitat preservation, protection of open space, and public access is essential to human health and well-being.
 The outdoors is our common heritage; we cannot live successfully without it."